Updated by Ginger Dingus, Cruise Critic contributor(4.5)

 Holland America is expanding its traditional North American passenger base to attract more English speakers, particularly Brits and Australians.
 The average age, too, is shifting, in this case downward, and is now around 45.
 During the summer Alaska season, Westerdam sees more families traveling with small children, and there might be 100 or more kids younger than 18 onboard.

 Westerdam Dress Code

-Holland America Line automatically adds $11.50 per person, per day, to onboard accounts; this is then shared among waiters, stewards and other service personnel.
+Holland America Line automatically adds $11.50 per person, per day ($12 per day for suite guests) to onboard accounts.
+This is shared among waiters, stewards and other service personnel.
 That amount can be adjusted in either direction by visiting the front desk.
-A 15 percent gratuity is tacked onto bar bills.
-Note that gratuities are not automatically included on bills for spa treatments.
+A 15 percent gratuity is tacked onto wine and bar bills.
+A 15 percent gratuity is also automatically included on spa treatments.

 My mother and I were on the Westerdam 10-17 January.
 Overall, we had a wonderful time.
 The food and service was top notch, and we both continuously remarked at how cheerful and happy the staff was all the time, no matter what they were doing.
 The ...continue